DRIP: Domain Refinement Iteration with Polytopes for Backward Reachability Analysis of Neural Feedback Loops: Results

 \subsection{Ground Robot Policy Certification}

 Next, we use DRIP to certify that a robot will not collide with an obstacle for any initial condition in the state space (outside of the obstacle itself).
-We use the 2D ground robot dynamics, policy, and obstacle from~\cite{Rober22_CDC,Rober22_OJCSYS}.
+We use the 2D ground robot dynamics, policy, and obstacle from~\cite{Rober22_CDC,Rober22_OJCSYS} (2 hidden layers each with 10 neurons).
 The target set is partitioned into 4 cells (2 per dimension), which we note is $4\times$ fewer cells than in~\cite{Rober22_CDC,Rober22_OJCSYS}.
 For each cell, the 1-step BPOA is calculated for $n_\text{iters}$, and the returned BPOA is the convex hull of the union of vertices for each cell's BPOA.

-\cref{fig:ground_robot:bp} shows the target set (red) and BPOA for $n_\text{iters}=\{0, 1, \ldots, 15\}$ (blue, darker corresponds to larger $n_\text{iters}$).
+\cref{fig:ground_robot:bp} shows the target set (red) and BPOAs for $n_\text{iters}=\{0, 1, \ldots, 15\}$ (blue, darker corresponds to larger $n_\text{iters}$).
 When $n_\text{iters}=15$, $\bar{\mathcal{P}}_{-1} \subseteq \mathcal{X}_T$.
-By Corollary A.2 of~\cite{Rober22_OJCSYS}, this certifies that the system can only reach the obstacle if it starts from within the obstacle, and there is no need to compute BPOAs for further timesteps. \cref{fig:ground_robot:trajs} shows the BPOAs with rollouts of the closed-loop dynamics starting from 400 random states (green $\rightarrow$ yellow as $t \uparrow$), although sampling trajectories is not necessary given the certificate.
+By Corollary A.2 of~\cite{Rober22_OJCSYS}, this certifies that the system can only reach the obstacle if it starts from within the obstacle; there is no need to compute BPOAs for further timesteps. \cref{fig:ground_robot:trajs} shows BPOAs with rollouts of the closed-loop dynamics from 400 random initial states, although sampling trajectories is not necessary given the certificate.